rabssm/Radiometer/README.md

 ### I2C Ports and Configuration
 If using just one sensor, the sensor can be connected to the normal I2C SDA GPIO 2 (pin 3) and SCL GPIO 3 (pin 5) on the Pi's GPIO.
 The power for the sensor is connected to pin 1 (3.3V) and pin 9 (GND).
 See https://learn.adafruit.com/assets/95248

+Note: Use 'sudo raspi-config' to enable I2C on the raspberry pi.

 If connecting more than one sensor to one RPi, we can use the dtoverlay to assign extra I2C ports on the GPIO bus.
 To do this, we add the following line(s) to the /boot/config.txt file.
 ```